ERC-8054/ERC-8054/README.md

 ## Abstract

-The standard defines standardized interfaces for creating forkable ERC-20 and forked ERC-20 tokens.
+This standard extends ERC-20 to enable efficient token forking through checkpoint-based balance tracking.
+A forkable ERC-20 token records balance snapshots at each state change.
+A forked ERC-20 token inherits all balances from a specific checkpoint in the source token, allowing instant, gas-free distribution to holders without airdrops or claiming mechanisms.

 ## Motivation

 Current methods for distributing new tokens based on existing ERC-20 token balances are inefficient:
 1. **Manual airdrops**: Taking snapshots and transferring tokens to each holder individually is expensive and gas-intensive.
 2. **Merkle-based claims**: While cheaper for deployers, this approach requires users to pay gas fees to claim tokens and provides poor UX due to claimer needing to provide proofs.

 Both methods are inefficient and prone to errors.